MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

    * - Name
      - Description
      - Default
-   * - ``applicationMainClass``
+   * - ``applicationEntryPoint``
-     - Full Qualified Name of the main class of the application.
+     - Full Qualified Name of the main class or the Feature class of the application.
 This option is required.
      - Not set

 For example: